Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Preliminaries

-We also have One can also study weighted extremal problems, that is, finding a function $f$ that maximizes where $F$ is a ``nice" weight, a notion we will make more concrete later.
+We also have One can also study weighted extremal problems, that is, finding a function $f$ that maximizes the weighted integral~\eqref{ConcProblem} where $F$ is a ``nice" weight, a notion we will make more concrete later.
 Of course, letting \(F(z)=\chi_{\Omega}(z)\) recovers the spectrogram localization problem over $\Omega$.
-This motivates the study of the generalized localization operator

-While the natural space to work with the STFT on is \(L^2(\R^d)\), we will sometimes make use of two other spaces, namely \textit{Feichtinger's algebra}: where \(\phi_0(t)=2^{d/4}e^{-\pi |t|^2}\) is the standard Gaussian, as well as its dual space \(S_0'(\R^d)\) of \textit{mild distributions.}
+This motivates the study of the generalized localization operator While the natural space to work with the STFT on is \(L^2(\R^d)\), we will sometimes make use of two other spaces, namely \textit{Feichtinger's algebra}~\cite{Fei}: where \(\phi_0(t)=2^{d/4}e^{-\pi |t|^2}\) is the standard Gaussian, as well as its dual space \(S_0'(\R^d)\) of \textit{mild distributions.}